wave1822/redarcs-reader/README.md

 How to use!

-The script readable.py is for submission and the script c.readable.py is for comments
+The script readable.py is for submissions and the script c.readable.py is for comments

 1 Extract the .zst file, ps on linux ark can extract it on mac or windows I don't know!